Portfolio

 Tools: Unreal Engine, Perforce, Miro, Trello, GitHub

 Time: 7 weeksIntroduction: Game project 3 at Futuregames.
 A cooperation with the author and artist behind the book series Children of the Phoenix.The assignment was to make a survival game based on the books.
 This game is based on book 5 and follows Brock.
-The objective is to survive as a prisoner on the dangerous prison planet Feroz II, where everything tries to kill you and you have to collect artifacts before it gets dark to sleep safely behind the prison walls, or survive the night in the wilderness if you fail.My Contributions: Half of the group (that weren't busy working at GTR the first week of the project) read the book to decide things like the plot, enemies, player character, etc.We used a survival game kit to make this game, which might have actually made our work more difficult rather than easier.
+The objective is to survive as a prisoner on the dangerous prison planet Feroz II, where everything tries to kill you and you have to collect artifacts before it gets dark to sleep safely behind the prison walls, or survive the night in the wilderness if you fail.My Contributions: Half of the group (that weren't busy working at GTR the first week of the project) read the book to decide things like the plot, enemies, player character, etc.We used a survival game kit to make this game, which might have actually made our work more difficult.
 I spent a lot of time reading the manual to learn how to use the tools from the survival game kit.
 I also spent a lot of time on blueprints to add some of the mechanics that weren't already available in the game kit.

 Example of what I worked on

-Notification I added that appears when the player attempts to pick up more artifacts than they can hold to notify them that they can't pick up more artifacts
+Notification I added that appears when the player attempts to pick up more artifacts than they can hold

 Day night cycle with the artifacts disappearing at night